mjgoins/kvm-manager/README.md

 This is a small set of scripts to make it relatively easy to manage a stable of kvm instances in a fairly secure and isolated fashion.

-The basic model is to use runit to supervise each KVM instance, with a single, non-privileged user account for each instance.
+The basic model is to use runit or systemd to supervise each KVM instance, with a single, non-privileged user account for each instance.
 You can login via ssh as the non-privileged user and, via screen, access the instance's console.

 Dependencies
 ------------

- * `runit` : for system supervision
+ * `runit` or `systemd` : for system supervision
  * `kvm` : for the virtual machine emulator
  * `socat` : For communications with the monitor and console of guests
  * `screen` : for the detached, logged serial console